Why Every Utility Needs a Mobile Application

 - Increase Customer Retention

 Utility companies with mobile apps can spur positive increases in customer loyalty, which is crucial to preventing turnover.
 Apps boost awareness of self-service offerings, a key driver of customer satisfaction.
-According to Chartwell’s 2018 Customer Satisfaction Survey, on average, customer satisfaction increases 8% as the customer becomes aware of self-service offerings.
+According to a recent Chartwell report, on average, customer satisfaction increases 8% as the customer becomes aware of self-service offerings.
 Customer satisfaction for the 35-64 age bracket increases even more, averaging +11%.

 Loyal customers are more likely to recommend their utility company, spend more, cost less to support, and have a higher lifetime value.

 Transaction completion rates are higher on mobile applications, increasing cash flow.
 With mobile payment features, users won’t have to reach for a credit card and can pay their bill on the spot.
 Making billing information readily available improves on-time payments and reduces collection costs for providers.
 Better still, users can set up (and monitor) auto-payment right from the app.

 In short, the easier it is to pay, the more likely it is that customers will pay on-time.